hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ### Application+Build.swift

-The **Application+build.swift** file is a recommended file that contains the `buildApplication` function.
-This function is used to build the application, and is used in the `App.swift` file.
+We suggest creating an **Application+build.swift** file with the `buildApplication` function.
+Call this function from `App.swift` to build your app.

-The file also contains a global default `RequestContext` type, which is used to customize the context carried through the request lifecycle for the application.
-The default `typealias` enables users to easily customize the type without having to change the entire application.
+This file also sets a global default `RequestContext` type.
+The default `typealias` makes it easy to change the type without updating the whole app.

 ```swift
 // Customize the RequestContext type to your needs